What is a Free Trade Area?

 1. Increased efficiency

 The good thing about a free trade area is that it encourages competition, which consequently increases a country’s efficiency, in order to be on par with its competitors.
-Products and services then become of better quality without being too expensive.
+Products and services then become of better quality at a lower cost.

 2. Specialization of countries

-When there is tough competition, countries will tend to produce more products or goods that they are most efficient at.
-It is because they take less time to complete and their output is higher.
+When there is intense competition, countries will tend to produce the products or goods that they are most efficient at.
+Efficient use of resources means maximizing profit.

 3. No monopoly

-When there is free trade, and the tariffs and quotas are eliminated, monopolies are also eliminated because more players can already come in and join the market.
+When there is free trade, and tariffs and quotas are eliminated, monopolies are also eliminated because more players can come in and join the market.

 4. Lowered prices